forbidto/fullstack-demo-frontendUI-backendCode/README.md

+Real Estate Trading Platform
+Overview
-Demo for a real estate trading platform with agent agreement signing online and buyer/seller direct chat function.

-Only partial function showing on the frontend UI demo without backend hosting on http://react-app-bucket-deploy.s3-website.ap-east-1.amazonaws.com
+This project is a demo of a real estate trading platform featuring online agent agreement signing and a direct chat function for buyers and sellers.
+The frontend UI demo is partially functional and available at Demo Link.
+The backend services are not hosted.

-Below 2 services coded in express server code

-1. User register / login:

-Validate user input first in frontend then request OTP sending by restApi, Express server, MongoDb for OTP storing with TTL control and Aws SNS for OTP sending.

-Same case for email OTP sending but use AWS SES for email sending
+Backend Services
+Two main services are implemented using Express.js:

+User Registration/Login:

+Frontend Validation: User input is validated on the frontend.
+OTP Handling:
+OTP for phone verification is sent using AWS SNS, and for email using AWS SES.
+OTPs are stored in MongoDB with TTL control.
+Flow: After frontend validation, a request is made to the Express server to send an OTP.
+Once the phone OTP is verified, an email OTP is sent.
+Both OTPs must be validated for registration.
-2. Listing CRUD on Postgre SQL
+Listing CRUD Operations:

-Use Sequelize library to integrate Postgre and Express.

-Define Data model under backend/models directory that will apply to Postgre.
+Database: Uses PostgreSQL with Sequelize ORM.
+Data Models: Defined under backend/models.

-CRUD service under backend/services directory.
+CRUD Services: Implemented under backend/services.
 Frontend

-Original some of service developed with Aws cloud service (Appsync, Lambda, DynamoDb).
-In later stage, i changed 2 services above to handle with Express server.

-Responsive display by media query (follow App.css file).

-No google map api key added so only development mode of google map display

-1. Register

-Validate user input under function stored in frontend/src/utils/authUtils.

-Once validated, pass request to Rest Api (Express server) / Graphql (Appsync) for phone OTP sending

-User submit phone OTP they received, once the OTP correct, email OTP will send.

-Frontend UI pop up a modal for user input email OTP.
-Once OTP validated, user can be registered.

-2. Login
+Initially, some services were developed using AWS Cloud services (AppSync, Lambda, DynamoDB).
+Later, these were migrated to an Express server setup.

+Responsive Design: Implemented using media queries in App.css.
+Google Maps: Development mode only, as no API key is added.
+Key Features
+User Registration:

+Validation: Uses functions from frontend/src/utils/authUtils.
+OTP Handling: Requests are made to the Express server (or AppSync) for OTP sending.
+Phone OTP is followed by email OTP for registration completion.
+UI: A modal prompts users to enter the received OTPs.
+User Login:

-Frontend UI showing 2 option for login (by phone / email to receive OTP)
+Options: Login via phone or email to receive an OTP.

-Backend code only set up for email OTP as consideration of cost (sms $$ > email $$)
+Backend Setup: Currently, only email OTP is set up for cost considerations.

+Auth:
+Backend generate JWT access token and UUID refresh token.
+Response by http cookie / direct jwt in local storage.

-3. Listing display
+Listing Display:

-Home page show listing data display.
-2 display mode can be made (Card grid & List table) by switching in the right hand side of Filter bar

-Set up filter, sort state to pass fetch query with filter and sort requirement.

-Homepage component pass useState and handle state change function to SearchFilter component.
-SearchFilter receuve the state change info then pass to Homepage for fetching.

-Filter (roomType, area, buildingAage, price, type) and Keywords state are updated when user click sumbit button.
-Region and Sort state will directly pass to the main state change.
+Home Page: Displays listings in either card grid or list table format.
+Filtering and Sorting: Filters and sort options are handled via state and passed to the SearchFilter component.

-HomePage set up useEffect hook to call fetching once filter state change.
+Data Fetching: Uses useEffect to fetch data based on filter state changes.

-4. Listing Detail
+Listing Detail:

-Main photo display can be changed by useState change when user click on the right handside photo grid item.
+Photo Display: Main photo can be changed by clicking thumbnails.

-Previous set up with AWS S3 objects listing but now i hardcoded the source path

-"預約睇樓" button redirect user to Chat page to the owner.
-Chat page Responsive display design to fit mobile screen. "預約睇樓" button inside Chat page is Aws amplify UI library.
-Message sending use graphql mutation subscription.
-The endpoint is stopped now.
+Chat Feature: "預約睇樓" button redirects to a responsive chat page.
+Chat functionality uses GraphQL mutation and subscription (currently stopped).

-"直接聯絡" button redirect user to agent agreement review and signing page.
+Agent Agreement: "直接聯絡" button redirects to the agent agreement signing page.
+Users can review, sign, and download the agreement.
-This function display agent agreement review and siging function.
-User will accept some terms first, then review agreement template, then sign on the web application.
-Once signed, the pdf file will pop up for user to download.

-5. Post Listing
+Post Listing:

-"我想賣樓" button redirect to upload listing page.
-User need to agree some terms first then input listing data.
-The input will be validated before submit. once validated, will redirect to agreement signing page as well.
+Upload Listing: "我想賣樓" button redirects to the upload page.
+Users must agree to terms before submitting their listing, which redirects to the agreement signing page.

-6. My Listing
+My Listing:

-"我的放盤" button redirect to my listing page. click on the items under "物業名稱" will redirect to listing edit page. "編輯" button can change edit state for the listing then user can do some edit for some attributes
+Manage Listings: "我的放盤" button redirects to the user's listings.
+Users can edit listings by clicking on "物業名稱" or the "編輯" button.
+Technologies Used
+Frontend: React, AWS AppSync, AWS Amplify, Redux, MUI
+Backend: Node.js, Express.js, MongoDB, PostgreSQL, AWS SNS, AWS SES, Sequelize Cloud Services: AWS S3, AWS Lambda, AWS DynamoDB